Winfried Freudenberg: Biography

 Freudenberg was born in Osterwieck and grew up in the Saxony-Anhalt town of Lüttgenrode, near what was then the border between West Germany and his native East Germany, a part of the communist Eastern Bloc, as a satellite state of the Soviet Union.
-After completing an apprenticeship as an electrician, he obtained his secondary education diploma in night school, then trained in information technology and received a diploma as an electronics engineer.
-In the autumn of 1988 he married his wife Sabine, a chemist he had met while both were students at Ilmenau University.
+After completing an apprenticeship as an electrician, he obtained his secondary education diploma at night school, then trained in information technology (computer science) and received a diploma as an electronics engineer.
+In the autumn of 1988, he married his wife Sabine, a chemist he had met while both were students at Ilmenau University.

 With the erection of The Wall, East Germany cut them off from the professional opportunities that existed in the West, and the couple, especially Winfried, had become increasingly disappointed about being unable to cross the border.
-Immediately after the wedding the two began planning their escape to the West via a homemade balloon filled with natural gas (because its main component, methane, is lighter than air, natural gas can serve as a lifting gas).
+Immediately after the wedding, the two began planning their escape to the West via a homemade balloon filled with natural gas (because its main component, methane, is lighter than air, natural gas can serve as a lifting gas).